wgseligman/GramsSim/GramsDetSim/README.md

 Diffusion models the spread of the ionization electrons as they drift towards the anode.

-The procedure is to convert the ionization energy to the number electrons.
+The procedure is to convert the ionization energy to a number of electrons.
 The electrons are grouped into clusters, to save time.
 Then each cluster is randomly shifted in both the transverse and longitudinal directions of the drift.

 The output ntuple contains the energy, arrival time, and shifted (x,y,z) of each individual cluster.